-Method: The embedded approach establishes a single project team and thereby avoids separate structures, activities or outputs - all value created by the project is sustainably generated and preserved within the partner institution.
-This is an attempt to minimise the creation of parallel structures e.g. project offices and project staff that need additional allocation of extra TC resources.
+Method: the embedded approach establishes a single project team and thereby avoids separate structures, activities or outputs; all value created by the project is sustainably generated and preserved within the partner institution.
+This is an attempt to minimise the creation of parallel structures, for example project offices and project staff that need additional allocation of extra TC resources.

-Specifically, this means that at the start of the project implementation, the ILO and the counterpart jointly recruit project team personnel through government systems under service contracts per the civil service pay scale, rather than the customary ILO contract process.
-ILO disburses funds for agreed positions to the national institution and these personnel are immediately integrated into the organizational structure of the national partner.
+Specifically, this means that at the start of the project implementation, the ILO and the counterpart jointly recruit project team personnel through government systems under service contracts through the civil service pay scale, rather than the customary ILO contract process.
+ILO disburses funds for agreed positions to the national institution and the personnel are immediately integrated into the organizational structure of the national partner.

-Rationale: By this method:
+Rationale: Through this method:

-- All project resources and activities are aligned with and support the delivery of outputs by the national institution and through its systems; - The national institution is well positioned and equipped to play the leading role in service and project delivery at the outset of the project and in all phases of the project cycle;

-3) Institutional development and capacity building needs are coherently addressed within the framework and throughout the implementation of the project, with ILO providing consistently 'in-house' managerial, administrative and technical trainings.
+- 1. All project resources and activities are aligned with and support the delivery of outputs by the national institution and through its systems; - 2.
+The national institution is well-positioned and equipped to play the leading role in service and project delivery at the outset of the project and in all phases of the project cycle; - 3.
+Institutional development and capacity building needs are coherently addressed within the framework and throughout the implementation of the project, with ILO providing consistently 'in-house' managerial, administrative and technical training events.